lambdaisland/kaocha/doc/09_extending.md

 (my.kaocha.plugin/plugin-config-hook (kaocha.repl/config))
 ;; => ???
 ```
-You may wonder why all this boilerplate, e.g. why does the `-register` method
+You may wonder why all this boilerplate, e.g., why does the `-register` method
 have to call `conj`, on the plugin chain, instead of just returning the map with
 hooks?
 The reason is this allows for plugins to do more complex things, like
 injecting multiple plugins at once, adding a plugin before or after an other